201d8-team1/Documentation/SOPs/Support Engagement SOP.md

 ## Support Engagement Standard Operating Procedure (SOP)

-Version 1.0
+Version 1.1

-## Effective Date: 05/15/2023
+## Effective Date: 05/17/2023

 ### 1. Purpose:

-   A. To outline the proper procedures to handle Spiceworks tickets.
+   A. To outline the proper procedures for handling Spiceworks tickets.

 ### 2. Responsibilities:

-   A. The technician must be alert of any new and ongoing ticket.
+   A. Be courteous and respectful.
+Remember you're helping your client solve their problem.

-   B. Identify and assign the priority of a ticket.
+   B. The technician must be alert of any new and ongoing tickets.

-   C. Be courteous and respectful.
+   C. Identify and assign the priority of a ticket.

    D. Document the process within the Spiceworks internal notes system.